jmix-framework/jmix-commercial-addons-demo-2/demo/bpm/README.md

 # Jmix BPM Demo

-## Demo Data and Process
+## Overview

 The project contains the data model, UI and BPMN definition demonstrating the process of preparing the workspace for new employees.
-The process involves functionality of BPM add-on.
+The process involves functionality of the BPM add-on.

 The data model consists of the following entities: